So that’s the jury!

 To cut the story short, I’ve made a couple of researches for my younger bro.
 This so called MR. Yevhen YUKHNYTSYA was a TABLE HOCKEY PLAYER, ( KNOWS WHAT ON EARTH IS THIS GAME ABOUT) anyway for you viewers not to be confused.
 I have the link for the website if you wish to view it.
 I have searched a lot about this guy and all comes out all the same topics about this said sport.
 Take note the guy is from UKRAINE as well.
 A young bloke I would say about on his late 20’s.

-Here’s the link: http://www.ithf.info/stiga/ithf/ranking/player.aspx?id=310086
+Here’s the link: https://www.ithf.info/stiga/ithf/ranking/player.aspx?id=310086

-And another link: http://www.hockeysurtable.com/guest/guest.php
+And another link: https://www.hockeysurtable.com/guest/guest.php

 what I don’t understand is how the hell he became a poet if he is to busy playing his sport all over the Russian Territory and nearby Eastern European Countries.